stephen-fox/go-rop-interpreter/README.md

 # Go-based ROP interpreter

-This directory contains tools that demonstrate implementing a very primitive interpreter using [ROP gadgets][rop] in Go.
+This repository contains tooling that demonstrates implementing a very primitive interpreter using [ROP gadgets][rop] in Go.
 It is for educational use only.
 Why Go?
 Because it is a high-level language that runs just about anywhere and is easy to work with.

 [@SeungKang][sk] helped a ton with this crazy idea - thank you :)